-We support individual, collective, and systemic change to address racism and encourage intercultural understanding.
+We support individual, collective, and systemic change to address racism and discrimination and encourage intercultural understanding.

 Our staff, board, and members bring a range of expertise and experiences to their work with our organization.

 CFRAC is a trusted source for generating, gathering, and sharing reliable and accurate information on anti-racism.
 CFRAC consists of an ethnically diverse staff and board.
 We use an ethnically diverse facilitator team while working with volunteers from various races, cultures and religions.